Master of Cybersecurity and Threat Intelligence (MCTI)

 The proposed program is made possible through in-kind investments of upwards of $2 million by industry partners McAfee Canada, Cisco Systems, IBM, BlackBerry, eSentire, and Kaspersky Lab.
 The experiential learning will leverage opensource and proprietary security software from our industry partners including Cisco Systems, IBM, Kaspersky Lab and McAfee.
 The experiential learning will take place in in a new state-of-the-art cybersecurity teaching lab, the Security Operations Centre, which will enable students to work with real and simulated security attacks independently and collaboratively.

-The Master of Cybersecurity and Threat Intelligence program will commence in Fall 2019.
+The Master of Cybersecurity and Threat Intelligence program commenced in Fall 2019.
 Tuition for domestic students is targeted at $22,500.
 Tuition for international students is $42,000.
+For more information on fee structure, please visit Guelph Graduate Fees.

-The Master of Cybersecurity and Threat Intelligence program is made possible through in-kind contributions from industry partners McAfee Canada, Information Systems Architects (ISA), Cisco Systems, Kaspersky Lab, RCMP, eSentire, BlackBerry, IBM, the Cooperators, Georgian Partners, Canadian Cyber Threat Exchange, and Toronto Police.
+The Master of Cybersecurity and Threat Intelligence program is made possible through in-kind contributions from industry partners McAfee Canada, Information Systems Architects (ISA), Cisco Systems, Kaspersky Lab, RCMP, eSentire, BlackBerry, IBM, the Cooperators, Georgian Partners, Canadian Cyber Threat Exchange, Microsoft, EY, Fireeye, Longview Systems, Stratejm, Rank Software and Toronto Police.
 These funds have supported the creation of a new cybersecurity teaching lab and the University of Guelph Security Operations Centre, which enable rich experiential learning activities that set this program apart from similar programs in Canada.